Michael-JB/document-summariser/README.md

 # document-summariser

-Document Summariser is an interactive tool that generates summaries from text using GPT.
+Document Summariser is a tool that generates interactive summaries from text using GPT.

 ![example](screenshot.png)